cosjef/block_random_outlook_calendar_time/README.md

 # Random Outlook Calendar Time Blocker

 A Python script that generates random calendar events and saves them as an .ics file, which can be imported into any calendar application (Apple Calendar, Google Calendar, Outlook, etc.).
-The script creates realistic-looking calendar blocks with proper distribution of meetings and focus time throughout the work week.
+The script creates calendar blocks with proper distribution of meetings and focus time throughout the work week.

 ## Features